How To Make Charcoal in Minecraft

 How To Make Charcoal in Minecraft?

 Charcoal can be made by smelting any kind of wooden log in an oven or furnace.
 The discussion is over.
 But, hold on!
 As I hear you yell, “What shall I use to smelt the log?”
 I’m not particularly concerned.

-Something made of wood, like a sword, a stick, a piece of coal, or even many logs.
-Ultimately, it makes no difference.
-Insofar as you were able to smell it.
+Because of this, turning logs into charcoal is the most effective use of wood as a fuel source.
 Although they serve similar purposes, Charcoal and Coal cannot be stacked with one another.
 Charcoal is like Coal for slackers.

 Charcoal can’t be turned into blocks, hence it can’t replace Coal in some applications.
 Coal can be transformed into a Block of Coal, which not only lasts in a furnace for 800 seconds but also occupies more of the available storage space.

 It’s more cost-effective to use blocks because this is equivalent to ten single-use Coals.
 To my knowledge, this is Coal’s single practical benefit.